hvan6/cobraproject/source/readme.txt

 4/ Open any browser and navigate to home page: http://localhost:6543/

-5/ If you see a blank page with a string "Test Jason", it worked.
+5/ If you see a blank page with a string "Test Jason", press F12, click on Console tab.
+If you can see 4 line of log:

+Json number 2
+Hello View Json
+Object 1 : name Hello View Json
+Object 2 : Json number 2

+=> it worked.

 6/ Short explain:
 __init_.py: